Who is Anne Kastor?

 When the idea of opening a student-run clinic formed at SUNY Downstate College of Medicine, the students looked to Anne to serve as a physician, mentor, and champion.
 In his remembrance of Anne, Dr. David Marcus, one of the medical students who founded the clinic, explained Anne’s role in launching this important initiative:

 “She always made herself available to us, arranged for meetings with hospital leadership, and generously gave from her wisdom.
 She gave us the freedom to explore all of our ideas while keeping close tabs on our work, and she never hesitated to rein in the group when our visions for the clinic bordered on delusional.
-Then, when the Brooklyn Free Clinic (BFC) finally opened its doors after 18 months of hard work, she become its first, and for several months its only, preceptor.”
+Then, when the Brooklyn Free Clinic (BFC) finally opened its doors after 18 months of hard work, she became the first, and for several months its only, preceptor.”

 Because of her tireless efforts throughout her career as a community health worker, and then as a doctor, to provide medical care for people who otherwise would not have had access to it, the BFC honored Anne in May 2015 by renaming itself the Anne Kastor Brooklyn Free Clinic.
 Her legacy will live on as we continue to provide comprehensive, high-quality medical care to the uninsured in Brooklyn.